polymny/ergol/README.md

 // The remove functions return true if they successfully removed something.
 ```

-### Extra information in a many to many relationship
+### Extra information in a many-to-many relationship

 It is possible to insert some extra information in a many to many relationship.
 The following
 exemple gives roles for the users for projects.